NFL Slimetime

 NFL Slimetime is an American weekly television sports show that premiered on Nickelodeon on September 15, 2021.
 The show focuses on the National Football League (NFL), and airs throughout the NFL season.

-The fifth season of NFL Slimetime premiered in September 2025, covering the 2025 NFL season.
+The fifth season of NFL Slimetime aired September 2025–February 2026, covering the 2025 NFL season.

 Production

 On September 10, 2021, ViacomCBS announced that it would air a weekly NFL series on Nickelodeon and Paramount+, NFL Slimetime, hosted by Nate Burleson and Dylan Gilmer (from the Nickelodeon series Tyler Perry's Young Dylan).

 On August 31, 2022, it was announced that the series was renewed for a second season, which premiered on September 14, 2022.

 On May 11, 2023, it was announced that the series was renewed for a third season, which premiered on September 6, 2023, along with the announcement of a second Christmas game to air on Christmas Day 2023.

 Nickelodeon teamed with CBS to produce the first Super Bowl alternate broadcast during Super Bowl LVIII on February 11, 2024, billed as Super Bowl LVIII: Live from Bikini Bottom.
 Two Super Bowl preview episodes were produced for NFL Slimetime to coincide with Nickelodeon's alternate broadcast.
 A fourth season of the series premiered on September 11, 2024.